adityam260206/Scholera-Home-Assignment/Part1/analysis.md

 All eight C questions were judged to be strongly supported by the lecture.
 This avoids the unsupported claims observed in Strategy A.

 **Second, cognitive demand.**
-C had the highest average cognitive-demand score at 1.25, compared with 0.50 for B and 0.25 for A. Its questions more frequently require explanation, prediction, diagnosis, or distinction rather than simple recall.
+C had the highest average cognitive-demand score at 1.25, substantially above B (0.417) and A (0.083).

 **Third, coverage and diversity.**
 C's questions cover multiple areas of the lecture, including gradient descent, learning rate, mini-batch training, momentum, backpropagation, memory, vanishing gradients, and training diagnosis.
 This contrasts with B's concentration around sigmoid and ReLU.